ortus-boxlang/boxlang-docs/language/components/final-constructs.md

 # Final Constructs

-Both Adobe 2018 and Lucee Engines support the usage of `final` constructs for three contexts:
+BoxLang supports the usage of `final` constructs for three contexts:

 * Components
 * Methods